gaurav081988/interledger-assignment/docs/OpenAPI Specification.md

+---
+sidebar_position: 3
+---

+# OpenAPI Specification

-The OpenAPI Specification for the icanhazdadjoke API search endpoint would look something like this:
+The OpenAPI Specification for the **icanhazdadjoke API Search Endpoint** is:

 ```
 openapi: 3.0.0